 Jasmine Poached Pears

-When it comes to pears it’s nigh-on impossible to buy them in their perfect state of ripeness and then, so often, I forget to keep an eye on the fruit bowl and discover that they’re soft and past their best.
+When it comes to pears it’s nigh-on impossible to buy them in their perfect state of ripeness and then, so often, not forget to keep an eye on the fruit bowl and discover that they’re soft and past their best.
 Poaching is a great way to deal with a slightly under-ripe pear and you can vary the spices to personal taste (or to what you can find in the cupboard).

 - 6 ripe pears